-Goko cleanser is an herbal mixture claimed to be effective for various kinds of disease conditions suchas, diabetes, infertility, blood clots, hepatitis, erectly dysfunction.
+Goko cleanser is a herbal mixture claimed to be effective for various kinds of disease conditions suchas, diabetes, infertility, blood clots, hepatitis, erectly dysfunction.
 Its contents include: Vernoniaamygdalina, Cajanuscajan, Zingiberofficinale, Allium sativum, Saccharumofficinarum and caramel(Nnamdi 2018).
 A recent study has identified nephrotoxic effect of Goko cleanser in wistar rats(Nnamdi 2018; Onyejike et al. 2018).
 This present study aims to evaluate the effect of a co-administration of Goko cleanser and paracetamol on the histology and biochemical parameters of the liver.

 MATERIALS AND METHODS